- 22 Aug 2023

 - Length — keep it short and sweet

 - RTAs are made to pop up live, during a call.
 That means you’ll want to keep it brief, so Agents can quickly read the information and keep the conversation with the customer flowing smoothly.

 - Reps don’t have time to search for the information they need from a card when it appears on screen — do them a favor by putting the most important information first.

 - Links are your friends

-The best way to share less critical, but still relevant info for your reps is via links, which should be placed after the critical content in the card.
+- The best way to share relevant info for your reps is via links, which should be placed after critical content

 manager (too short)